Hurricane Camille: Alabama and Florida

 The hurricane's high floodwaters extended into Alabama, reaching 30 mi upstream the Mobile River from Mobile Bay.
-Storm surge in Alabama peaked at 9.2 ft on Dauphin Island and 9.1 ft at Gulf Shores.
+Storm surges in Alabama peaked at 9.2 ft on Dauphin Island and 9.1 ft at Gulf Shores.
 Across southern Alabama, the floods washed out or left sand on many roads.
 All offshore islands were completely inundated except for Dauphin Island, of which around 70% was covered with floodwaters.
 An Air Force radar on the island sustained damage during the storm.
 The high waters damaged parts of the causeway across Mobile Bay, while also damaging the adjacent businesses and fishing camps.
 Five bridges in Mobile County had minor damage.
 Hurricane-force winds from Camille extended into far southwestern Alabama, estimated at Category 1 intensity.
 Mobile recorded a peak wind gust of 74 mph.
 The highest rainfall report received within Alabama was 6.52 in, recorded near Fairhope.
-Statewide, damage reached $8 million.
+Statewide, damage reached $23.6 million.
 The hurricane damaged 578 houses or trailers, including 10 homes and 12 trailers that were destroyed.
 Camille also destroyed or severely damaged 14 businesses.
 Camille's high winds knocked down trees and affected agriculture industries in the state, including pecan and soybean.
 The hurricane also flattened about 20000 acre of corn fields in the state.

 The large circulation of Camille resulted in tides 3 to 5 ft above normal as far east as Apalachicola, Florida.
 A bridge carrying State Road 292 in Pensacola recorded a peak tide of 4.8 ft.
 Areas as far as Tampa Bay reported tides about 1 ft above normal.
 Across the western Florida panhandle, Pensacola Naval Air Station measured 4.16 in of rain, while a station in the city recorded wind gusts of 71 mph.
 Ahead of its landfall, Camille spawned an F0 tornado in Pensacola, which damaged a building and a car.
 Another F0 tornado touched down in Santa Rosa County.
 Camille's damage across Florida was estimated to be around $500,000.
 This included beach erosion and crop damage, with pecan and corn the most affected.